 Kebabs Only, But Worth ItWant a quick meat meal for travelers in the Old City?

-Al-Shaab, or Kebab Shaab, is clear a kebab.
+Al-Shaab, or Kebab Shaab, is unique kebab stall.
 And what a kebab!
 For decades, the two Kebab dishes have won over every other kebab seller within a radius of hundreds of kilometers, and some say even countries.
-It is located in the perfume market (Suq al-Atarin), descending from the Via Dolorosa, about 20 meters before turning onto Olive Oil street.
+It is located in the perfume market (Suq al-Atarin), descending from the Via Dolorosa, about 20 meters before turning onto Olive Oil Street.

 In the best tradition of the market, there are no signs here, but you can be sure by the smell in the air and the long line.
 And, the line here can be long.
 A plate of five kebabs that come with grilled tomatoes and onions costs slightly more than 20 NIS and is served with pita, hot green pepper and yogurt or cream toppings.
 Don't forget the salt shaker with the secret spice, some are addicted to it.
 Sprinkle a little on the kebabs and decide if you want them all.